This past Wednesday, I was able to go with a few friends at the Senior Center to the Cracker Barrel Restaurant in Cranberry Township for lunch.

 This CB wasn’t bad, but freshness-wise did not compare to the one in Morgantown.
 Still, it was nice getting out of the house and spending time with friends.

-After arriving at the restaurant, Dennis tells us to head on in while he finishes his first of thirty smokes outside
+After arriving at the restaurant, Dennis tells us to head on in while he finishes his smoke outside

 Glad you felt well enough to go out with friends.
 When we used to drive to Florida, we would stop at Cracker Barrel for a decent meal instead of fast food.
 It was always a fun stop.
 Gigi